22 key points

 FAQ about Fuzzy AI Concepts

-Fuzzy theory proposes formally rigorous concepts, techniques, and methods to model and deal with multidimensional knowledge and fuzzy data, i.e., real-world data that include imprecision, uncertainty, and/or subjectivity.
+Fuzzy Theory or Fuzzy Mathematics proposes formally rigorous concepts, techniques, and methods to model and deal with multidimensional knowledge and fuzzy data, i.e., real-world data that include imprecision, uncertainty, and/or subjectivity.
+It is made up of several branches.

 Fuzzy knowledge is information-rich: transforming it into binary knowledge at the beginning of the data processing induces a bias that inevitably affects the quality of the decision.
 Maintaining the fuzziness throughout the data processing and deciding only at the end of the process (final transition from a fuzzy decision to a binary decision) is much more adequate for accurate decisions.

-In Fuzzy Theory, dual measures of Possibility and Necessity replace the measure of Probability when the decision maker must assess the occurrence of an event on which they have little historical data or poor quality data.
+In Fuzzy Theory, dual measures of Possibility and Necessity replace the measure of Probability when the decision maker must assess the occurrence of an event on which they have little historical data or poor-quality data (e.g., will I draw a reddish ball out of the bag?).
 This appears particularly in multi-criteria decision-making when information comes from human sensors (judgment, expert opinion).

-The theory of possibility is thus adapted to account for the epistemic uncertainty linked to the lack of information.
-In particular, it allows the estimation of the occurrence of imprecise events, when the theory of probability is rather linked to the stochastic uncertainty characterizing the presence of “blind chance.”
+Theory of Possibility is thus adapted to account for the epistemic uncertainty linked to the lack of information.
+Particularly, it allows the estimation of the occurrence of fuzzy events, when the Theory of Probability is rather linked to the stochastic uncertainty of precise but random event.

-Fuzzy arithmetic allows the modeling and processing of approximate numerical quantities.
+Fuzzy Arithmetic is a branch of Fuzzy Mathematics.
+It allows the modeling and processing of approximate numerical quantities.
 It enables the design of more accurate predictive analytical models that are more faithful to reality.
+It also allows solving complex Operational Research problems by introducing fuzzy constraints, i.e., which could be more or less satisfied.

 The Fuzzy Relation of order N (FR-N) generalizes the concepts of scalar of [0,1] (FR-0), fuzzy set (FR-1), of fuzzy two-dimensional relation (FR-2) and extends them to an N-dimensional space.
 An FR-N thus defines a non-linear multi-dimensional equation.

-FR-N theory introduces infinite logical operators of conjunction, disjunction, negation, inference, and anchor-composition.
+FR-N Theory introduces infinite fuzzy logical operators of conjunction, disjunction, negation, implication, and anchor-composition.
 It shows how to create an infinity of fuzzy measures of possibility and necessity using the FR-N fusion composition operators.
+And thus how to create an infinity of fuzzy deductive, inductive and abductive reasoning algorithms.

-An “IF…THEN” fuzzy rule is a non-linear equation relating the causes to the effect, or a local non-linear model linking nuanced variables.
-Mathematically, it is defined by an FR-N, i.e. a non-linear multidimensional function connecting N-1 input variables to the output variable.
+An “IF…THEN” fuzzy rule is a non-linear equation relating the causes to the effect or a local non-linear model linking nuanced variables.
+Mathematically, it is defined by an FR-N, i.e., a non-linear multidimensional function relating N-1 interacting input variables to the output variable, thanks to fuzzy operators of conjunction, disjunction, negation and implication.

-A fuzzy model or system is a collection of fuzzy rules covering the decision space.
+A fuzzy model/system is a collection of fuzzy rules covering the decision space.
 Any occurrence in this space leads to the simultaneous and gradual triggering of specific rules, then the interpolation of their decisions: local rules interact and cooperate to calculate the most appropriate final decision.

 The more the model is composed of fuzzy rules and the more it uses input variables, the more it will succeed in accurately describing the behavior of a complex process.
-The feat of Xtractis is to find the actual level of complexity of the process under study: to discover the most robust and compact model.
+The feat of XTRACTIS is to find automatically the actual level of complexity of the process under study: when enough information is included in the dataset, XTRACTIS always succeeds in discovering the most robust AND compact model, i.e., the most intelligible model with the highest predictive and real performances.

-Deduction is the reasoning mode that finds the consequence of given causes from general laws.
+Deduction is the human reasoning mode that finds the consequence of given causes from general laws.